Medellín Cartel: 1980s cocaine boom

-“Death to Kidnappers”
+"Death to Kidnappers" (1981)

 At the end of 1981 and the beginning of 1982, members of the Medellín Cartel, Cali Cartel, the Colombian military, the U.S.-based corporation Texas Petroleum, the Colombian legislature, small industrialists, and wealthy cattle ranchers came together in a series of meetings in Puerto Boyacá and formed a paramilitary organization known as Muerte a Secuestradores ("Death to Kidnappers", MAS) to defend their economic interests, and to provide protection for local elites from kidnappings and extortion.
 By 1983, Colombian internal affairs had registered 240 political killings by MAS death squads, mostly community leaders, elected officials, and farmers.

 The following year, the Asociación Campesina de Ganaderos y Agricultores del Magdalena Medio ("Association of Middle Magdalena Ranchers and Farmers", ACDEGAM) was created to handle both the logistics and the public relations of the organization, and to provide a legal front for various paramilitary groups.
 ACDEGAM worked to promote anti-labor policies, and threatened anyone involved with organizing for labor or peasants' rights.
 The threats were backed up by the MAS, which would attack or assassinate anyone who was suspected of being a "subversive".
 ACDEGAM also built schools whose stated purpose was the creation of a "patriotic and anti-Communist" educational environment, and built roads, bridges, and health clinics.
 Paramilitary recruiting, weapons storage, communications, propaganda, and medical services were all run out of ACDEGAM headquarters.

 By the mid-1980s, ACDEGAM and MAS had undergone significant growth.
 In 1985, Pablo Escobar began funneling large amounts of cash into the organization to pay for equipment, training, and weaponry.
 Money for social projects was cut off and redirected towards strengthening the MAS.
-Modern battle rifles, such as the AKM, FN FAL, Galil, and HK G3, were purchased from the military, INDUMIL, and drug-funded private sales.
+Modern battle rifles, such as the AKM, FN FAL, IMI Galil, and HK G3, were purchased from the military, INDUMIL, and drug-funded private sales.
 The organization had computers and ran a communications center that worked in coordination with the state telecommunications office.
 They had 30 pilots, and an assortment of fixed-wing aircraft and helicopters.
 British, Israeli, and U.S. military instructors were hired to teach at paramilitary training centers.